 I’m not a volet master.

-I buy a baguette like once every other month.
+I buy a baguette once every other month.

 I don’t make French-style coffee.

-I don’t really like specialties like oysters, boudin noir or tripe.
+I don’t really care for classic French specialties like oysters, boudin noir or tripe.

-I mess up the order of things at mealtime — on purpose.
+I switch up the order of things at mealtime — on purpose.
+And eat early!

 That social politeness thing.